NYS Community Medicaid Eligibility Will Soon be a Greater Challenge

 Personal care services (whether MLTC or CDPAP) will be required to be prescribed by an independent physician selected or approved by the Department of Health.
 This rule will likely cause delays because the independent physician will not be familiar with the applicant, and may have little or no experience or medical knowledge regarding the applicant’s specific health issues or diagnosis.

-These are the largest changes to New York’s Medicaid program in many years.
+The above changes, and others, are the largest changes to New York’s Medicaid program in many years.
 New York Medicaid will still be one of the most generous programs in the country, but once these changes take effect, it will be harder for people to access Medicaid services.

 Without being alarmist, now is the time to take action.
 Seniors need to learn how these changes could affect them, and decide on the best course of action.
 Creating a plan that incorporates long-term care planning with an estate plan would be wise.
 If someone already has an estate plan, now would be a good time to review and update it.